-We invite you to discover the talent of the Artisans of the Kashmir Valleyand the richness of their ancestral know-how.
+We invite you to discover the talent of the Artisans of the Cashmereand the richness of their ancestral know-how.

 Specialists in the field of Pashminatheir creations are handmade in the traditional way.